30 weeks pregnant: fetal development

 - Braxton Hicks contractions

-- Swelling or edema of ankles and feet due to water retention and increased blood volume
+- Swelling or edema of the ankles and feet due to water retention and increased blood volume

 - Varicose veins and hemorrhoids